DataExMachina-dev/side-eye-public/README.md

     right corner, copy the "agent token" (verifying that the organization's domain name is indeed the domain of email addresses you want to share snapshot data with)
-- Install the Ex-Ray agent on all the machines hosting processes that you want to monitor
+- Install the Side-Eye agent on all the machines hosting processes that you want to monitor
-  - on each machine, run `curl https://sh.exray.dev/ | sh -s - -t <tenant-token>`,
+  - on each machine, run `curl https://sh.side-eye.io/ | SIDE_EYE_API_TOKEN=<token> sh`,
-    replacing `<tenant-token>` with the organization's API token copied from the Ex-Ray web app.
+    replacing `<token>` with the organization's API token copied from the Side-Eye web app.
   - the script will install the agent through a snap package.
 Installation uses `sudo`; you might need to enter your password.
-  - to uninstall the agent, do `sudo snap remove --purge exray-agent`
+  - to uninstall the agent, do `sudo snap remove --purge side-eye-agent`

 ## Future plans